dev-1-lp-dollar/UMIPs/UMIPs/umip-uni-v2-usdc-eth-collateral.md

 ## Rationale
 The rationale behind this change is giving deployers more useful collateral currency options.
 This is an advancement into a better type of collateral.

-~$400 USD equivalent was chosen as the final fee because it is equal to already approved coins (~$400 USD).
+A $400 USD equivalent was chosen as the final fee because it is equal to already approved coins ($400 USD).

 ## Implementation